paweloczadly/paweloczadly.github.io/_posts/2014-11-28-book-notes-the-docker-book.md

 > The container has a network, IP address, and a bridge interface to talk to the local host.

 > By default, when we run just docker ps, we will only see the running container.
-When we specify the -a flag, the docker ps command will show us all containers, both stopped and running.
+When we specify the **-a** flag, the docker ps command will show us all containers, both stopped and running.

+> You can get last ten lines of a log by using **docker logs --tail 10**

+> To make debugging a little easier, we can also add the **-t** flag to prefix our log entries with timestamps.

+> To inspect the processes running inside the container, we can use **docker top** command.

+> We can also run additional process insisde our containers using **docker exec** command.